 PhD with integrated master's

 If you're planning to undertake a PhD after your master's, our Integrated PhD programme will enable you to combine your postgraduate taught course with a related PhD project in biology, medicine or health.You can also visit this page for examples of projects related to integrated master's courses.

 Teaching and learning

 Our teaching is delivered using a combination of lecture-seminars, workshops and problem-based learning exercises in small groups, allowing for individual support and feedback.

-You will receive substantial research training through hands-on learning by designing, running and analysing studies in close coordination with supervisors.
+You will receive substantial research training through learning by designing, running and analysing studies in close coordination with supervisors.